alexandra-simeonova/drafts/navigation-configuration.md

 ### category
 If you want to group some navigation nodes into a separate parent node, you can use the **category** property.
 The grouped navigation nodes are rendered in a dropdown.
 The **category** property needs a **label** and, optionally, an **icon**.

-## Path parameters
+## Creating dynamic path variables
 You can use path parameter values to make a path dynamically changeable according to your needs.
+This is accomplished by defining variables.

+### pathSegment variables
+Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a variable, for example `:userId`.
+This tells Luigi to accept any value for this **pathSegment**.

-In this example, a `userId`path parameter is defined:
+In this example, a `userId`path variable is defined:

 ````javascript
 {